Overview of West Virginia Taxes

 West Virginia Property Tax

 Buying a home in the Blue Ridge Mountains?
-The Shenendoah Valley?
+The Shenandoah Valley?
 If so, you’ll want to know about property taxes in the Mountaineer State.
 West Virginia has some of the lowest property tax rates in the country.
-Its average effective property tax rate of 0.59% is lower than all but six other states, and about half the national average.
-You’ll also want to know about mortgage rates in the state.
-Take a look at our West Virginia mortgage guide for details on mortgages in the Mountain State – for both purchases and refinances.
-Read on to learn the most important aspects of West Virginia’s property tax, and to learn about rates from around the state.
+Its average effective property tax rate of 0.59% is lower than all but six other states.
+That rate is also about half the national average.
+Read on to learn the most important aspects of West Virginia’s property tax and to learn about rates from around the state.

 How Property Taxes Work in West Virginia

 Assessed value is equal to 60% of that appraised value.
 Assessed values are updated annually based on market data, and to incorporate improvements or changes made to the property.
-Homeowners must be notified if assessed value increases by $1,000 or 10% in a given year.
+Homeowners must be notified if assessed value increases by more than $1,000 or 10% in a given year.
 This gives the homeowner a chance to appeal the assessor’s valuation.

 West Virginia Property Tax Rates

-Tax rates in West Virginia apply to that assessed value.
+Tax rates in West Virginia apply to assessed value.
 Counties, cities, school districts and other special tax districts can levy property taxes.
-The rate paid on an individual property is the sum of those rates, which are expressed as cents per $100 in assessed value.
+The total tax rate for an individual property is the sum of those rates, which are expressed as cents per $100 in assessed value.

 To make it easier to compare tax rates in different areas, we will use effective rates.
 The effective tax rate on property is the amount paid annually as a percentage of home value.
-The table below shows median home value, median annual property taxes and the average effective rate for each on of West Virginia’s 55 counties.
+The table below shows median home value, median annual property taxes and the average effective rate for each of West Virginia’s 55 counties.